It is our commitment that Cheley is a great place to work. We believe that each staff member contributes directly to Cheley’s success.

 - All campers and staff should be able to use body-positive language.

 We expect all campers, staff, and visitors will dress in a way that is appropriate for camp.
 Dress choices should respect Cheley’s intent to sustain a community that is inclusive of a diverse range of identities.
 We are responsible for seeing that attire does not interfere with the health and well-being of any individual at Cheley nor contribute to a hostile or intimidating atmosphere for anyone.
-As written in the Seasonal Employee Handbook regarding personal appearance, “an image must be maintained that instills confidence in the minds of our campers, parents, and the public.
-Your personal appearance should not impact your ability to be a strong role model for youth.”
-We discourage staff members from drastically altering their personal appearance while working at camp.

 The Application Process